 Neither Urban Enterprise Pty.
-Ud. nor any member on employee of Urban Enterprise Pty.
-Ud. takes responsibility in any way whatoever to any person or organisation (other than that for which this report, has been prepared) in respect of the information set out in this report, including any errors or antissions:therein.
-In the cause of our preparation of this report, projections have been prepared on the basis of assumptions and methodalogy which have been described in the report.
+Ltd. nor any member or employee of Urban Enterprise Pty.
+Ltd. takes responsibility in any way whatoever to any person or organisation (other than that for which this report, has been prepared) in respect of the information set out in this report, including any errors or artistance therein.
+In the cause of our preparation of this report, projections have been prepared on the basis of assumptions and methodology which have been described in the report.
 It is possible that some of the assumptions underlying the projections may change.
 Nevertheless, the professional judgement of the members and employees of Urban Enterprise Pty.
-Ud.
-Have been applied in making these assumptions, such that they constitute an understandable basis for estimates and projections.
-Beyond this, to the extent that the assumptions do not materialise, the extended and projections of achievable results may vary.
+Ltd. have been applied in making these assumptions, such that they constitute an understandable basis for estimates and projections.
+Deyand this, to the extent that the assumptions do not materialise, the estimates and projections of achievable results may vary.